 - cytoprotective agents: to protect the lining of the stomach and small intestine, such as Pepto-Bismol

 Symptoms of an ulcer may subside quickly with treatment.
 Even if your symptoms disappear, you should continue to take medicine prescribed by your doctor.
-This is especially important for H. pylori infections to ensure that all bacteria are destroyed.
+This is especially important of H. pylori infections to ensure that all bacteria are destroyed.
 Doctors will also suggest that you avoid smoking, alcohol, and any medications or foods that can trigger symptoms.

 Certain side effects associated with stomach ulcer treatment include: